Updated: Nov 28, 2020

 3. Safety & protection: Parent & support portal to support student/user success, discussion forums, the "Pause" button

-Over time working on this case about accessible learning for all, I have been looking more deeply into the inclusion and accessibility for education.
+Overtime working on this case about accessible learning for all, I have been looking more deeply into the inclusion and accessibility for education.
 All students are different and unique and they should all have fair access to education and support.
 However, that is not the case in many countries and regions of the world.
-I was born and raised in Vietnam, it’s a developing country and definitely not as developed as Canada, USA or any other developed country; and sometimes we are even called “poor”.
+I was born and raised in Vietnam, it’s a developing country and definitely not as developed as Canada, the USA or any other developed country; and sometimes we are even called “poor”.
 And yes, while they are developing different industries in other countries, many people in Vietnam are still having the only question: “how to get out of poverty and how can my children go to school if I’m this poor?”.
 Education is not free in Vietnam, and what it means is that families with low income will not be able to provide their children with an education, not even saying a good education.
 This is not what we call “inclusion and accessibility”.
-But it does not stop there, when their children drop out of school and work for money instead, they lack knowledge, skills and again, they become poor just like their parents and another cycle of that happens again and again and ends up having many generations without the needed knowledge and skills.
+But it does not stop there when their children drop out of school and work for money instead, they lack knowledge, skills and again, they become poor just like their parents and another cycle of that happens again and again and ends up having many generations without the needed knowledge and skills.
 Many people would ask why the government doesn’t do anything like giving free education?
-The answer is that with poor countries, they are still struggling to solve many problems that are prioritized more than an inclusive and accessible education.
-This is happening in many countries around the world, especially with developing countries.
+The answer is that poor countries are still struggling to solve many problems that are prioritized more than an inclusive and accessible education.
+This is happening in many countries around the world, especially in developing countries.

 Since I can go to school and have a good education, I felt really lucky and thankful.
 In the summer of 2019, I moved to Canada to study abroad as an International student.
 I thought that a developed country like Canada with free education would bring inclusive and accessible learning to all.
 But no, I was wrong when I was there.
-There are still many students who drop out of schools, so many that are treated unfairly and so many that are lack of support.
+There are still many students who drop out of schools, so many that are treated unfairly and so many that are lack support.
 I volunteered for many organizations that provide free resources to students or support education in developed countries, but even when there is hard work from so many people, the problem still seems unsolvable.
 Especially when COVID-19 hits, it even sparked more problems with inclusive and accessible education.

 With me, yes, having inclusion and accessible education is really important as it will nurture many talents that will contribute to the growth of society.
 But is it hard, yes definitely.
 It’s a challenge that will need a solution and help from so many individuals and organizations.
 Our society is always growing and improving and I hope to see “the thing” that could bring an inclusive and accessible education for all.